devxb/Netx/README.md

 **TPS(6,000)** on my default Macbook air m2. _[link](#Test1-TPS)_

-Netx is a Saga framework that supports Redis-Stream.
+Netx is a Saga framework, that provides following features.

-`Netx` provides the following features:
+1. Supports redis-stream.
-1. Supports synchronous API and asynchronous [Reactor](https://projectreactor.io/) API.
+2. Supports synchronous API and asynchronous [Reactor](https://projectreactor.io/) API.
-2. Supports both Orchestration and Choreograph.
+3. Supports both Orchestration and Choreograph.
-3. Automatically reruns loss events.
+4. Automatically reruns loss events.
-4. Automatically applies **`Transactional messaging pattern`**
+5. Automatically applies **`Transactional messaging pattern`**.
-5. Supports backpressure to control the number of events that can be processed per node.
+6. Supports backpressure to control the number of events that can be processed per node.
-6. Prevents multiple nodes in the same group from receiving duplicate events.
+7. Prevents multiple nodes in the same group from receiving duplicate events.
-7. Ensures message delivery using the `At Least Once` approach.
+8. Ensures message delivery using the `At Least Once` approach.

 You can see the test results [here](#Test).